CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application

-From the table, it can be observed that MMSE yields lower CCRs as compared to Noisy for both 0dB and 5dB SNRs, which is consistent with the findings of previous research; in other words, it was found that although the traditional SE methods effectively remove background noise, speech intelligibility may get affected.
-Next, FCN outperforms DDAE and achieves CCRs that are comparable to Noisy.
-The results are consistent with the STOI results reported in Table 1.
-We further conducted an independent t-test to verify the significance of the testing results.
-The independent t-test results confirm that the average CCRs of FCN are significantly better than those of Noisy and the other two SE methods (with p < .01) for both 0dB and 5dB SNR conditions.
+From the table, it can be observed that MMSE yielded lower CCRs compared to noisy for both 0 dB and 5 dB SNRs, which is consistent with the findings of previous research and the STOI results reported in Table 1.
+That is, although some SE methods effectively remove background noise, speech intelligibility might be affected.
+In addition, the SE function is more helpful under low SNR situations, as noisy speech signals maintain high levels of intelligibility under high SNR situations.
+The one-way analysis of variance and Tukey post-hoc comparisons were applied to demonstrate the significance of improvements for analyzing the SNR-based CCR results of noisy, MMSE, FCN, and DDAE.
+The evaluations first revealed the significant difference across four SE systems, with $p<0.001$ at 0 dB and 5 dB SNRs.
+The Tukey post-hoc tests further verified the significant differences for the following SE condition pairs at 0 dB: (FCN, DDAE), (DDAE, MMSE), (FCN, MMSE), and (noisy, MMSE), and at 5 dB: (MMSE, DDAE), (noisy, DDAE), (FCN, DDAE).
+Notably, the analysis on the scores of FCN and noisy indicated no significant difference, with $p>0.05$ at both 0 dB and 5 dB SNRs.
+To achieve a significant difference from noisy speech signals to enhanced speech signals, a more advanced SE method performing under lower SNR conditions might be required.